 - Self-Employment Income.
-Self-employment income includes income you received for part-time work in cases in which you are not treated as an employee.
-This is in addition to income from your regular job.
+Self-employment includes income you received for working as an independent consultant as well as from running your own business as a proprietorship.
+If you are also employed, this income is in addition to the income from your job.

 - Schedule C or C-EZ.
 You must file a Schedule C, Profit or Loss from Business, or Schedule C-EZ, Net Profit from Business, with your Form 1040.
-You may use Schedule C-EZ if you had expenses of no more than $5,000 and meet certain other conditions.
-Please call if you are not sure which form to use.
+You may use Schedule C-EZ if you had expenses less than $5,000 and meet certain other conditions.
+Please call us, if you are not sure whether you can use this form.

 - Self-Employment Tax.
 If you made a profit, you may have to pay self-employment tax as well as income tax.
-Self-employment tax is the equivalent of Social Security and Medicare taxes paid by employers and employees.
+Self-employment tax includes Social Security and Medicare taxes.
 Use Schedule SE, Self-Employment Tax, to figure the tax.
 If you owe this tax, attach the schedule to your federal tax return.